 Stick To Your Budget

 Booo – I started with a budget.
-Sorry about that but your budget will help you in your quest to save money and get out of debt.
+Sorry about that but your budget will help you answer the question, ‘how can I live on less money?’

 If you haven’t already got a budget, do not worry, head over to my post on how to budget your money and use the free budget planner to get started.